MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/get-started/what-s-new-in-vmm.md

 ## What's new in VMM for compute

-The following Compute enhancements are available in VMM 2016 Technical Preview:
+The following Compute enhancements are available in VMM 2016

 #### Nano Server